taiga-family/ng-web-apis/libs/midi/README.md

 #### Monotype operators

-These are filtering operators which you can use on `MIDI_MESSAGES` stream to narrow it to your needs.
+These are filtering operators which you can use on `WA_MIDI_MESSAGES` stream to narrow it to your needs.
 All of them are applied like that:

 ```ts